unit_test_framework

 On the other hand, when run against a correct implementation, all of your tests should pass.
 (Otherwise, it would be giving a false positive for detecting a bug.)
 If a test passes on a correct implementation, we call it valid.

-Once you feel your tests are thorough, submit arrays_tests.cpp to the unit test framework tutorial autograder.
-It will check your tests against a set of buggy implementations of slideRight and flip, similar to the buggy versions functions provided with this tutorial.
+Once you feel your tests are thorough, submit tutorial_tests.cpp to the unit test framework tutorial autograder.
+The autograder will check your tests against a set of buggy implementations of slideRight and flip, similar to the buggy versions functions provided with this tutorial.
 To earn points, your tests must detect (i.e. fail when run against) each of the bugs.
 Note that the autograder will discard any tests that are not valid when checked against a correct solution.

-Note: Because these functions work with arrays, it’s possible that a buggy version might go outside the bounds of the array when given one of your tests, causing a segfault or other crash.
+Note: Because these functions work with vectors, it’s possible that a buggy version might go outside the bounds of the vector when given one of your tests, causing a segfault or other crash.
 For example:

 Running test: test_flip_1